-Up to this date, and even with the COVID-19 pandemic situation, securitisation transactions continue to strive and used as an important liquidity tool.
+Up to this date, securitisation transactions continue to strive and be used as an important liquidity tool.

-This also relates to the fact that, in July 2020, the

-European Commission, as part of its efforts to battle the economic shock caused by the COVID-19 pandemic, has proposed a Capital Markets Recovery Package, in which securitisation is a tool for enhancing the capacity of financial institutions in order to support economic recovery therefore restoring market players' confidence.
-One element of the referred package, consists of proposed amendments to the EU's securitisation regime, comprised in Regulation (EU) 2017/2402 (the Securitisation Regulation) and Regulation (EU) 575/2013 (the CRR).
+This also relates to the fact that, in July 2020, the European Commission, as part of its efforts to battle the economic shock caused by the COVID-19 pandemic, has proposed a Capital Markets Recovery Package, in which securitisation is a tool for enhancing the capacity of financial institutions in order to support economic recovery therefore restoring market players' confidence.
+One element of the referred package consists of proposed amendments to the EU's securitisation regime, comprised in Regulation (EU) 2017/2402 (the Securitisation Regulation) and Regulation (EU) 575/2013 (the CRR).